MikeMoresi/Aphrodite-AuctionApp-Ropsten/README.md

 <h2>:desktop_computer:	Database </h2>
 This project is based on Django default database and Redis. <br>
 All the offers and the aUSD transaction events will be saved on Redis. <br>
-In order to not pay too many fees, all the Redis offers data will be sent on ethereum blockchain every 24h

 <h2>🔧 Build With</h2>
  Django <br>